Miostat Side Effects

 Generic Name: carbachol ophthalmic

-Note: This page contains information about the side effects of carbachol ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Miostat.
+Note: This document contains side effect information about carbachol ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Miostat.

 For the Consumer